scg-unibe-ch/ese2016-team7/documentation/srs.md

 Alerts

-The user can create a new alert for either a room or a studio (can be ticked) by entering a City/zip code,a radius and a max price.
+The user can create a new alert for either a house, apartment or studio (can be ticked) by entering a City/zip code,a radius and a max price.
 Then he can subscribe or cancel.
 If new ad(s), which would satisfy his subscribed search criteria, are added, he gets an alert/a message (to be clarified) of the new add(s) fitting his search criteria.
 The relevant search criteria should be the price, the time and the location of the add.
 The others are not that relevant and either don't need to fit or only need to be 'somewhat close' to the search criteria (_To be done_).
 Further he has a table of his active alerts, sorted by type, city, radius, max price and an option to delete the alert.
 The user has a clear overview of the filter (_To be done_)